AngieMP/task_manager_web/README.md

 # Task Master

-### This app is a task manager made with the web application framework Django.
+### This app is a task manager, made with the web application framework Django.